Lisa Fruchtman: Editing career

 After her high school years, Lisa Fruchtman enrolled at the University of Chicago and received an A.B. degree there in 1970.
 She began her career as a film editor in Hollywood in 1973 with the documentary short Ten: The Magic Number.
 Fruchtman was an assistant to editors Barry Malkin, Richard Marks, and Peter Zinner on The Godfather Part II (1974), directed by Francis Ford Coppola.
 This film was edited to have a complex structure that weaves a contemporary story with a background story in Sicily at the turn of the 19th and 20th centuries; the film was nominated for the BAFTA Award for Best Editing.

 Fruchtman was one of several editors hired by Coppola in 1977 for the post-production of Apocalypse Now.
 Coppola had shot about 250 hours of film that needed to be cut down to 2.5 hours for its theatrical release.
-Evan Lottman and Barry Malkin had done preliminary editing, but then dropped out of the project.
-The very difficult editing required nearly two years.
-The film was released in August, 1979.
+Malkin and Evan Lottman had done preliminary editing, but then dropped out of the project.
+The difficult editing required nearly two years.
+The film was released in August 1979.
 In 1980, she and her co-editors Richard Marks, Walter Murch, and Gerald B. Greenberg were nominated for the Academy Award for Best Film Editing, the ACE Eddie Award, and the BAFTA Award for Best Editing.

 In 1984, she won the Oscar for Best Film Editing for The Right Stuff (1983), along with her co-editors Glenn Farr, Stephen A. Rotter, Douglas Stewart and Tom Rolf.
 The film was directed by Philip Kaufman.
 The editors were also nominated for the ACE Eddie Award for the film.

-Fruchtman's first solo credit as editor for a major studio film was for Children of a Lesser God (1986), which was director Randa Haines' first major film as well.
-Fruchtman has cut two further films with Haines: The Doctor (1991), and Dance with Me (1998).
+Fruchtman's first solo credit as editor for a major studio film was for Children of a Lesser God (1986), director Randa Haines' first major film.
+Fruchtman later cut Haines' The Doctor (1991) and Dance with Me (1998).

-In 1991, she was nominated for another Oscar for Coppola's The Godfather Part III, together with her co-editors Barry Malkin and Walter Murch.
+In 1991, she was nominated for another Oscar, for Coppola's The Godfather Part III with her co-editors Malkin and Murch.
 All three editors had long experience working with Coppola, on the earlier Godfather films and others.

-In 1996, Fruchtman received an additional nomination for an Eddie for the television film Truman, which was directed by Frank Pierson.
-The movie recounts the role of US President Harry S. Truman during World War II.
+In 1996, Fruchtman was nominated for an Eddie for the television film Truman, directed by Frank Pierson.
+The movie depicts U.S. President Harry S. Truman during World War II.
 She was also nominated for a Primetime Emmy Award (Outstanding Editing for a Miniseries or a Special - Single Camera Production).

 In 2010, she received the Professional Achievement Award for alumni of the University of Chicago.